Care Net Pregnancy & Family Services

 Think you could be pregnant?

-At Care Net, we will listen to your concerns, answer your questions and provide accurate information on all of your unplanned pregnancy options.
+At Care Net, we will listen to your concerns, answer your questions and provide accurate information on all of your pregnancy options.
 If you think you may be pregnant, please contact us for an appointment to take a free pregnancy test.

 Am I pregnant?

 Any of the following symptoms could be early signs of pregnancy.
 If you’re experiencing any of them, it’s time to contact Care Net for a confidential, free pregnancy test.

 – Late or missed period

 – Frequent urination